 A fundamental question behind these techniques is whether supplemental and diversionary feeding alleviates human-bear conflicts by luring bears away from urban areas or whether it increases conflicts by conditioning bears to human foods (Steyaert et al. 2014).
-Undoubtedly, the context is critical to consider when evaluating whether these techniques are useful.
+Undoubtedly, the context is critical to consider when evaluating whether or not these techniques are useful.
 For example, timber companies in Washington use supplemental feeding to keep bears from causing damage (i.e., stripping bark) to commercial tree growing operations.
-In 2007 (the last year for which figures were available), timber companies dispensed a reported 230,000 kg of processed food pellets (Washington Department of Fish and Game, unpublished data).
-Some evidence (Rich Beausoleil, Washington Department of Fish and Wildlife, personal communication) indicates this technique does limit damage to trees, but the long-term effect on the bear population is unknown because most of these bears are trapped and killed as they come into the feeding stations.
+In 2007 (the last year for which figures were available), timber companies dispensed a reported half-million pounds of processed food pellets (Washington Department of Fish and Game, unpublished data).
+Some evidence indicates this technique does limit damage to trees, but the long-term effect on the bear population is unknown.

 Supplemental and diversionary feeding have been proposed to reduce conflicts in urban environments, particularly during years with low natural food availability.
 Providing anthropomorphic food sources near urban areas may attract urban bears, yet it may also attract bears unfamiliar with anthropogenic food sources as well.
 Wildland bears may be introduced to human food sources and conditioned to their use.
-If artificial food sources are available for sufficient time, greater numbers of bears may be supported than in wildland conditions.
-Little evidence supports supplemental feeding as an effective strategy for reducing bear conflict and may inadvertently increase the risk.
+If artificial food sources are available for sufficient time, greater numbers of bears may be supported than that only in wildland conditions.
+Little evidence supports supplemental feeding as an effective strategy for reducing bear conflict, and may inadvertently increase the risk.

-Research suggests that black bears using high-energy, human foods grow faster (Beckmann and Berger 2003a) and mature earlier than bears that use only natural foods (Alt 1980, Tate and Pelton 1983, Rogers 1987, McLean and Pelton 1990).
+Research suggests that black bears using high-energy, human foods grow faster (Beckmann and Berger 2002) and mature earlier than bears that use only natural foods (Alt 1980, Tate and Pelton 1983, Rogers 1987, McLean and Pelton 1990).
 Improved fertility through earlier sexual maturation, increased litter sizes, and fewer lapses in the reproductive cycle appears to be common for black bears with supplemented diets (Beckmann and Lackey 2008).
-Estimates of survival rates for bears with supplemented diets are limited, and thus, it is difficult to make conclusions about the role of supplemental feeding on bear populations.
-However, there is evidence that bears frequenting urban areas have increased mortality rates (Beckmann and Lackey 2008, Hostetler et al. 2009)
+Estimates of survival rates for bears with supplemented diets are limited and thus it is difficult to make conclusions about the role of supplemental feeding on bear populations.
+However, there is evidence that bears frequenting urban areas have increased mortality rates (Beckmann and Lackey 2008)

-In general, supplemental and diversionary feeding is not widely used by bear managers for several reasons.
+In general, supplemental and diversionary feeding is not widely used by bear managers for a number of reasons.
 These techniques present logistical challenges of acquiring and distributing enough feed to accomplish the management goal.
 This may be confounded by bear social hierarchies and the ability of dominant bears to monopolize the food.
-Additionally, as bears congregate around feeding sites, the potential for disease transfer or aggressive competition increases (Sorensen et al. 2013).
+Additionally, as bears congregate around feeding sites, the potential for disease transfer or aggressive competition increases (NCWRC 2006).
 Occasionally, other unintended consequences may arise, such as toxicity from the foods used (Beringer et al. 2016).
 Use of feed sites by other wildlife may generate unintended population effects or disease concerns.
+In Michigan, supplemental feeding is believed to be a primary influence regarding the occurrence and maintenance of tuberculosis in several wildlife species, including black bears.
 The economic costs and benefits of supplemental and diversionary feeding are not well defined or understood, though wide-scale programs would likely be cost prohibitive.
 Costs are associated with acquiring and distributing feed, mitigating human-bear conflicts that arise from the program, and negative effects the program would have on other wildlife populations (e.g., disease concerns or habitat destruction).